Saturday's Scottish Gossip

 When asked if there had been club interest during his period in charge of Scotland, head coach Steve Clarke replied: "Maybe".
 (Record)

-Winger Liel Abada may struggle to be fit for Celtic's meeting with Rangers next month after being sent home injured from international duty with Israel.
+Liel Abada may struggle to be fit for Celtic's meeting with Rangers next month after being sent home injured from international duty with Israel.
 (Sun)

-Meanwhile, Celtic winger Sead Haksabanovic was surprisingly taken off at half-time of Montenegro's win against Bulgaria.
+Meanwhile, fellow Celtic winger Sead Haksabanovic was surprisingly taken off at half-time of Montenegro's win against Bulgaria.
 (Record)

-Mikey Johnston, on loan at Vitoria in Portugal, is not giving up on his Celtic career after making an impact on his Republic of Ireland debut.
+Attacker Mikey Johnston, on loan at Vitoria in Portugal, is not giving up on his Celtic career after making an impact on his Republic of Ireland debut.
 (Scotsman - subscription required)

 Jo Inge Berget scored for and against Celtic during Ronny Deila's spell in charge but is now looking for a new club, describing the game as "brutal".
 (Sun)